 Wagging Tail Feathers

-Typically ducks will wag their tail feathers both when they are happy and after going for a swim to help dry themselves off.
+Typically ducks will wag their tail feathers when they are looking to mate, when they’re happy and after going for a swim to help dry themselves off.
 Ducks show happiness and excitement in much the same manner as your dog when it sees you after being away for a few minutes to the entire day.